 4. Close Ones

-On Facebook, even if you have a long list of friends, there are some friends with whom interaction and engagement are more.
-You’ll always find a handful or selective friends who react to all your posts, leave comments on all the posts you upload or share, tag you on their posts and even share your posts.
-On Facebook, they are seen as your close friends which is why their name gets listed at the top of the viewers’ list.
+On Facebook, even if you have a long list of friends, there are some friends with whom interaction and engagement are more frequent.
+You’ll always find a handful of selective friends who react to all your posts, leave comments on all the posts you upload or share, tag you on their posts, and even share your posts.
+On Facebook, they are seen as your close friends, which is why their name gets listed at the top of the viewers’ list.Â

-The ones who react or likely your posts rarely, or never leave a comment are the less interactive friends whose name automatically gets placed after the names of their close friends.
+The ones who react to or likely your posts rarely, or never leave a comment, are the less interactive friends whose name automatically gets placed after the names of their close friends.
 On Facebook, there are some people whom you barely know as a person, but at the same time, you have your relatives and real friends on the friend list too.

-The users whom you barely know automatically interact with you less than your real-life friends which is how Facebook can identify the close friends of your profile.
+The users whom you barely know automatically interact with you less than your real-life friends, which is how Facebook can identify the close friends of your profile.Â

 5. Frequency of Viewing Story

 The list of viewers always has some common names, which means that some friends view almost all of your story.
-The ranking of the friends in the viewers’ list also depends upon the frequency of viewing the story.
+The ranking of the friends in the viewers’ list also depends on the frequency of viewing the story.Â

-Some of your friends, i.e mainly your close friends view all your stories so the frequency of viewing the story is high for them which is why their names are placed before the other viewers.
+Some of your friends, i.e, mainly your close friends, view all your stories, so the frequency of viewing the story is high for them, which is why their names are placed before the other viewers.Â

-The name of those friends, who rarely view your story is placed below because they have a low frequency of viewing the story.
+The names of those friends who rarely view your story are placed below because they have a low frequency of viewing the story.Â

 If you view someone’s story more often, your name will automatically come above others.